-- □ Supporting factors for the economic growth. - throughout the year.
+G Supporting factors for the economic growth.

+- 1) Government expenditure and investment are expected to remain at a high level throughout the year.
 In the first half of 2016, the public budget was disbursed into the economy with the total amount of 1.49 trillion Baht.
 The disbursement of annual budget and carry-over budget expanded by 14.3 and 15.3 percent, respectively, due to an increase of budget ceiling and efficiency of budget disbursement, as well as the capital budget disbursement of state-owned enterprises that was expected to expand by 6.5 percent.
 The acceleration in disbursement was a main growth contributor in the first half of the year.
-In the second half of 2016, it is expected that the public budget will be disbursed at 1.65 trillion Baht, which will be the major support for growth, especially the disbursement of state-owned enterprises that expect to be expedited with the progress of an investment on Infrastructure Development Action Plan, which currently comprises of 4 ongoing construction projects with the total budget of 50.1 billion Baht, with another 7 projects under the bidding process with total budget of 430.6 billion Baht, and 5 more proposed project awaiting cabinet's approval with total budget of 249.9 billion Baht. - 2) The drive from 11 additional measures of the government's stimulus package announced during September 2015 April 2016 consisted with total budget of 671.4 billion baht (excluding tax measures), including the credit allowance of 481.5 billion baht and the government spending of 189.9 billion baht.
+In the second half of 2016, it is expected that the public budget will be disbursement of state-owned enterprises that the public budget will be disbursement of state-owned enterprises that the public budget will be disbursement of state-owned enterprises that the public budget will be disbursement of state-owned enterprises that expect to be expedited with the progress of an investment on Infrastructure Development Action Plan, which currently comprises of 4 ongoing construction projects with the total budget of 50.1 billion Baht, and 5 more proposed project awaiting cabinet's approval with total budget of 249.9 billion Baht. - 2) The drive from 11 additional measures of the government's stimulus package announced during September 2015 April 2016 consisted with total budget of 671.4 billion baht (excluding tax measures), including the credit allowance of 481.5 billion baht and the government spending of 189.9 billion baht.
 In 2015, the packages were disbursed at 229.6 billion baht.
 In the first half of 2016, the disbursement was at 217.0 billion baht (127.0 billion in the first quarter, and 90.0 billion baht in the second quarter).
-In the remaining of 2016, the disbursement from the packages is expected to be 100.5 billion baht. - 3) Number of inbound tourists is expected to grow at a favorable rate.
+In the remaining of 2016, the disbursement from the packages is expected to be 100.5 billion baht.

+3) Number of inbound tourists is expected to grow at a favorable rate.
 In the first half of 2016, number of inbound tourists stood at 16.6 million persons, and tourism revenue amounted to 881.9 billion baht; representing a 12.0-percent and 18.5-percent increases, respectively.
 The number of tourists from the major markets, including China, the US, and ASEAN, grew favorably by 22.3, 14.2 and 9.8 percent, respectively.
 Meanwhile, the number of tourists from Europe and Russia markedly accelerated.
 In the second half of 2016, the number of inbound tourists is projected to increase favorably-the expected number of inbound tourists is at 33.5 million persons, which will generate the revenue of 1,735,271 billion baht.